-Pro Travel Tip: Before your trip to Shenandoah National Park, visit the official park service website to get updates on park and trail conditions.
-National parks can close at any time due to weather events, wildfires, COVID-19, or governmental shutdowns.
+PRO TRAVEL TIP: Before your trip to Shenandoah National Park, visit the official National Park Service website to get updates on park and trail conditions.
+National parks can close at any time due to weather events, wildfires, or governmental shutdowns.

 My personal favorites are Old Rag, the Bearfence Trail, the view from Hawksbill and Marys Rock, and the Rose River Loop.

 If you are hiking with kids, our top picks include Dark Hollow Falls, Little Stony Man and Stony Man, and the Upper Hawksbill Trail.
 Older, more adventurous kids will love scrambling at Bearfence or Old Rag.

 For an epic hiking experience, put Old Rag on your list.

 If you want to avoid the crowds, Little Stony Man is a nice summit hike with fewer people than other hikes on this list.
 Hike the Rose River Loop Trail in the morning.
 Both the Lewis Springs Fall Trail and the Sugarloaf – Hogsback Mountain Trails had just a few people on them, but I personally wasn’t a fan of these hikes.

 If you only have one day in the park, I recommend one waterfall hike (Dark Hollow Falls) and one to two summit hikes.
 Hike the Upper Hawksbill Trail to stand on the highest point in Shenandoah National Park and then have some fun on the Bearfence Trail.

 With the exception of Old Rag and Dark Hollow Falls, all of the photos in this post were taken between October 19 and October 21, 2020.
 The best time to catch the fall colors in Shenandoah is the last two weeks of October.